docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/custom-ui-and-drawbot.rst

 In order to redraw a specific area of a pane, we recommend the following:

-1) Call `PF_InvalidateRect <#_bookmark351>`__ from the effect.
+1) Call ``PF_InvalidateRect`` (from :ref:`effect-details/useful-utility-functions.PF_AppSuite`) from the effect.
 This will cause a lazy display redraw, and will update at the next available idle moment.
 This rect is in coordinates related to the associated pane.
 Using a NULL rect will update the entire pane.
-2) Set the `event outflag <#_bookmark442>`__ to PF_EO_UPDATE_NOW, which will cause an immediate draw event for the specified pane when the current event returns.
+2) Set the :ref:`event outflag <effect-ui-events/PF_EventExtra>` to ``PF_EO_UPDATE_NOW``, which will cause an immediate draw event for the specified pane when the current event returns.

-If an effect needs to update more than one window at a time, it should set `PF_OutFlag_REFRESH_UI <#_bookmark162>`__, which will cause a redraw of the entire ECW, comp, and layer windows.
+If an effect needs to update more than one window at a time, it should set ``PF_OutFlag_REFRESH_UI`` (from :ref:`effect-basics/PF_OutData.PF_OutFlags`), which will cause a redraw of the entire ECW, comp, and layer windows.

 ----

 HiDPI and Retina Display Support
 ================================================================================

-To support HiDPI and Retina Displays, you can use offscreen images that are twice the size, and then use the `Transform <#_bookmark494>`__ function to scale the image down in half before drawing it.
+To support HiDPI and Retina Displays, you can use offscreen images that are twice the size, and then use the ``Transform`` function from :ref:`effect-ui-events/custom-ui-and-drawbot.Drawbot_SurfaceSuite` to scale the image down in half before drawing it.

 ----

+.. _effect-ui-events/custom-ui-and-drawbot.PF_EffectCustomUISuite:

 PF_EffectCustomUISuite
 ================================================================================